angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_1.html](https://github.com/angular/material-start/blob/es6-tutorial/app/tutorial_1.html)<span>

+As mentioned above, first use `git checkout tutorial_0`.
 Here you modified the application [available in `tutorial_0.html`] to use Angular-Material.

 * In the HTML, load the Angular Material CSS stylesheet.
 * Load the Angular Material JS library and its dependent libraries